TN CM announces Rs 39 cr memorial for Karunanidhi | Politics

 A Rs 39-crore memorial for late DMK president and former Chief Minister M Karunanidhi will be constructed at the Marina on Kamarajar Salai here in recognition of his efforts to create a ''modern Tamil Nadu,'' chief minister M K Stalin announced on Tuesday.

+Leaders cutting across party lines, including main opposition party and DMK's rival, AIADMK, welcomed the government's announcement.

-Recalling the contributions of the late DMK stalwart in various spheres such as social welfare, transport, literature, education, urbanization, and infrastructure development, Stalin hailed his father as the ''sculptor of a modern Tamil Nadu.'' ''After being in the headlines permanently for about half a century, he went into permanent rest on August 7, 2018,'' Stalin said on the demise of Karunanidhi, adding, he did a lot to the Tamil community before his death.
+Recalling the contributions of the late DMK stalwart in various spheres such as social welfare, transport , literature, education, urbanisation and infrastructure development, Stalin hailed his father as the ''sculptor of a modern Tamil Nadu.'' ''After being in the headlines permanently for about half a century, he went into permanent rest on August 7, 2018,'' Stalin said on the demise of Karunanidhi, adding, he did a lot to the Tamil community before his death.

 ''In recognition of his great work for mother Tamil Nadu and to highlight his achievements and thought to the future generations, a memorial at a cost of Rs 39 crore will be built for him at the premises of the Anna memorial (DMK founder and late CM CN Annadurai) at Kamarajar Salai on 2.21 acres,'' Stalin said.